Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 - A standardized, reliable process to set up performance testing capabilities for client data applications
 - A standardized, reliable process to set up monitoring for application health, resource usage, etc. which can also be used to alert the owning team when certain thresholds are breached
 - A standardized, reliable process to leverage the results of performance testing to determine recommendations for optimizing the application (rearchitecting, replatforming, etc.)
-- A standardized, reliable process to set up tools and services such that cloud costs can be quickly examined and broken down across various groupings to determine the best areas for cost optimization
+- A standardized, reliable process to set up tools and services such that cloud costs can be quickly examined and broken down across various groupings and combined with performance testing results to determine the best areas for cost optimization

 ## Performance Testing